 I am a PhD student in Applied Mathematics at Yale.
-You can typically find me working on problems in analysis, partial differential equations, modeling, scientific computation, or mathematical physics.
-In my free time, I enjoy spending time with my friends and family, and visiting my home in Minnesota.
-If you're interested, you can access my CV by clicking on this link.
+Generally, I am interested in computational mathematical physics, partial differential equations, and analysis.
+My work is supported by an NSF Graduate Research Fellowship.
+In my free time, I enjoy spending time with my friends and family, visiting home, and going on bike rides.

 New Haven, CT 06511

 Email: tyler (dot) gonzales (at) yale (dot) edu

 Stability Bounds for Reconstruction from Sampling Erasures. (with S. Scholze) -